Image credit: E+/Getty Images

 Writing a resume that shows off your skills and qualifications in a concise manner is its own art form that often takes multiple drafts to nail.
 Here are some of the most important resume tips you should follow:

-• Follow standard formatting guidelines – Your resume should be no more than a page and easy to read.
+- Follow standard formatting guidelines – Your resume should be no more than one page and easy to read.
 Additionally, each section should be in chronological order with your most recent experience at the top of the section.
 Put your most important sections at the top.
-Common sections include:
+Common sections include education, skills/achievements and work experience

 If you are in college or high school you may include relevant coursework, internships and academic achievements.

 If you’re struggling with starting your resume, it’s helpful to use a template, like MyPerfectResume or Resume Now.
-Thes are free templates that can give you a general outline making it easier to fill in as you move through your sections.
+These are free templates that can give you a general outline, making it easier to fill in as you move through your sections.

 What should I say in my cover letter?